thoxey/ezPP/ezPP/README.md

 Next we need somewhere to draw these textures, and that place is our screen space quad.
 Thus we declare the verticies for it bind them into a buffer and a Vertex Array, we will need these later for our draw calls.
 The last two things we do in this function is push back a blank effect to the effect list so we get an output on the screen and then we set m_inited to true to allow the next stage to begin.
 ## ezCapture ##
 This is a small function that simply binds to the first of our two custom FBOs then sets the size of the texture, this step is neccesary to ensure that the user is draws thier geometry to our custom buffer.
+The other essential task this does is clear our buffers before we start rendering to ensure that we dont have any information leaking from previous frames.
 ## ezRender ##
 The backbone of the library is the idea of '**double buffering**' or '**ping ponging'** (The term I prefer and will use).
 This entails initialising two buffers and using the output of one into the other in a loop and finally pushing to the screen.
 This is a more efficient way to do this since it will only ever generate and use 2 Framebuffers saving on costly operations such as glGenFramebuffers and glGenTextures since there are only called once at launch.